This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Schengen rules restrict visitors who are not nationals of EU or Schengen countries to short stays of 90 days within a 180-day period.
 For longer stays, non-EU/non-Schengen nationals would have to apply for longer-stay visas in line with the national rules of the Member State they wish to stay in.

 The UK and Ireland have a Common Travel Area, operating separately to Schengen.
 This has continued since Brexit.
 Ireland will not be operating either EES or the ETIAS system (see below).
-However, neither of these systems will apply to Irish passport-holders when travelling to EU or Schengen countries.
+But as they are EU citizens, neither of these systems will apply to Irish passport-holders when travelling to EU or Schengen countries.

-EES will work in conjunction with the new ETIAS authorisation system, which is now scheduled to become operational from mid-2025.
-ETIAS has been delayed alongside EES but has been scheduled to come into operation a few months after EES.
+EES will work in conjunction with the new ETIAS authorisation system, which is scheduled to become operational from mid-2025.
+ETIAS has also been delayed repeatedly alongside EES but is meant to come into operation a few months after EES.

 ETIAS will apply to British and other non-EU/non Schengen country citizens travelling to all EU Member States , with the exception of Ireland.
 It will also apply for travel to the four non-EU Schengen countries.